jureddy9706/University-RAG-Chatbot/README.md

 ## 🔧 Customization

-You can build a chatbot for any college by changing just the sitemap URL and parameters in config.yaml.
+You can build a chatbot for any college by changing just the sitemap URL and parameters in config.yaml or in airflow.
 No code changes required!

 ## 📜 License